Basic Law Enforcement Training (BLET)

 Forms will be provided during the orientation session.

-A sponsorship is a law enforcement agency's agreement they have reviewed your background and believe you are a qualified candidate for Basic Law Enforcement Training.
+A sponsorship is a law enforcement agency's agreement that they have reviewed your background and believe you are a qualified candidate for Basic Law Enforcement Training.
 It is your responsibility to contact an agency and set up a meeting or interview with them or their agency head to discuss your background and qualifications.

 The signed sponsorship form does not obligate the sponsoring agency to hire you after successfully completing the course, nor does it obligate you to take a job with the sponsoring agency.